Pujari-Raj/Shopify-Clone/Readme.md

 Project- Shopify Clone

-This is the clone of the [SHOPIFY](https://www.shopify.com/in)which was given as a task in ineuron's FSJSBootCamp Course.
+This is the clone of the [SHOPIFY](https://www.shopify.com/in) which was given as a task in ineuron's FSJSBootCamp Course.

 Technologies/ Tools Used: